qingqingqingli/CPP/wiki/module05.md

 - With ```catch```, you can catch a specific type of error messages.
 To catch any type of error message, you can use ```catch(...)``` to catch.

+- If a statement that is not within a try block throws an exception, or a statement within a ```try block``` throws an exception that is not caught, the program terminates.

+- A ```try block``` can be followed by several ```catch``` blocks, each of which handles an exception of a different type.
+The code in a ```catch``` block only executes when an exception of a matching type is thrown.

+- Throwing an exception leaves the ```try block``` immediately, so at that point all the automatic objects that have been defined within the ```try block``` prior to the exception being thrown are destroyed.

+- **An exception object must be of a type that can be copied.
+An object of a class type that has a private copy constructor can't be used as an exception.**

+- None of the automatic objects created in the try block exists by the time the handler code is executed is very important.
+It implies that you must not throw an exception object that's a pointer to an object that is local to the ```try block```.
+It's also why the exception object is copied in the throw process.
+You can throw objects that are local to the try block, but not pointers to local objects.

 - **Catch exception by reference**:

 > Example